 - Social media – You can buy facebook ads to increase your social media presence.

-You want to find the channel and specifics within the channel that are most effective for you.
+You want to find the channel and specifics within the channel that are most effective for you whether you are a law firm, medical staffing agency, or eCommerce platform.
 You then want to spend 80% of your effort to make that channel and the specifics the best that it can be.
 Once you are spending 80% of your time and effort – push that channel hard.

 What are your tips for efficient Internet marketing?